 Since 2000, there have been efforts to increase the accessibility of information contained in the printed volumes of the African Floras.
 All published volumes of Flora Zambesiaca up to 2008 are now available as a fully searchable database on the internet.
 The database retrieves information for any name and allows the compilation of checklists of taxa for geographical divisions of the flora.
 Advanced features include filtering on habit, habitat, altitudinal range and endemic status.
 Dichotomous identification keys are included, but not illustrations.

-Post-Flora products such as regional checklists with updated nomenclature and distribution knowledge as well as conservation notes are being planned.
+Post-Flora products such as regional checklists with updated nomenclature and distribution information, lists of endemic/near-endemic species, conservation checklists and field guides to specific areas are being compiled.

 Project partners and collaborators